DAR logo, waving red stripes under a blue star

 Marsh, Samuel

-Samuel Marsh was part of a Minute Company of Brookfield, MA, from the nineteenth of April, 1775, with a time of service of 8 days.
+Samuel Marsh was part of a Minute Company of Brookfield, Massachusetts, from the April 19, 1775, with a time of service of 8 days.
 Marsh was a drummer.
-In June 1775, he was enlisted in the Ninth Continental Regiment for eight months again as a drummer.
+In June 1775, he enlisted in the Ninth Continental Regiment for eight months again as a drummer.
 He served under Captain Jewett Woodbury, and also under Colonel Gerrish.

-He was born in 1738 at Salem/Sutton, MA and died in 1832 at Croyden, NH.
-In 1762, he married Rebekah Wilder, who was born in Kittingly, CT, in 1744.
+He was born in 1738, at Salem/Sutton, Massachusetts and died in 1832 at Croyden, New Hampshire.
+In 1762, he married Rebekah Wilder, who was born in Kittingly, Connecticut, in 1744.
 Rebekah died (1834) two years after Samuel, after seventy years of marriage.
 They had three children.

 Known Children: